reruo321/Java_Practice/Chapter-05/README.md

 Finally, array is available for all types of classes.

 ## Package
 While programming, some classes or methods can cause a collision due to the same name.
-To prevent this and to more manageable program, you can use package like a directory.
+To prevent this and to make a more manageable program, you can use package like a directory.
 Put the classes in the package, and import it to use them.

 If you want to compile source codes including a package statement, you need to use an option.
 Compile and execute the program from "C:\myJava>" in the package "myPackage.unit" like this: